 Electricity consumers in Western Australia fall into two general categories: contestable and non-contestable customers.
 Contestable customers have a choice of electricity retailer, while non-contestable customers do not.
-The Economic Regulation Authority provides a list of all licenced electricity retailers in WA.

 Residential households and small businesses usually fall within this category.

 Contestable customers are comsomers within the South West Interconnected System consuming more than 50 megawatt hours of electricity a year (an average of 137 units per day).
 These include

 All customers outside of the South West Interconnected System are contestable and can choose their retailer.
 Customers should be aware that, at present, Horizon Power is the only retailer in many regional areas.